grafana/grafana/docs/sources/setup-grafana/image-rendering/_index.md

 A background job runs every 10 minutes and removes temporary images.
 You can configure how long an image should be stored before being removed by configuring the [temp_data_lifetime]({{< relref "../configure-grafana#temp_data_lifetime" >}}) setting.

-You can also render a PNG by hovering over the panel to display the actions menu in the top right corner, and then clicking **Share > Direct link rendered image** in the Link tab.
+You can also render a PNG by hovering over the panel to display the actions menu in the top-right corner, and then clicking **Share > Share link**.
+The **Render image** option is displayed in the link settings.

 ## Alerting and render limits